g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```bash
 npm install lightning-css
 ```
-This instruction should be required-for the newest Lightning CSS version to be appended as a dependency inside your `package.json` folder.
+This instruction should be required for the newest Lightning CSS version to be appended as a dependency inside your `package.json` folder.

 ### Usage in your project
 After you have installed it, you can add Lightning CSS in your HTML file or import it into your JavaScript or CSS files whenever it is necessary.
 For instance, if you are using it in an HTML file: